 | Vapi AI | $0.05/min | Pay-per-minute | Voice AI infrastructure, real-time conversation, modular architecture | Developers building custom voice apps |

-| Upfirst AI | Custom | Usage-based | Industry-specific training, multilingual, advanced routing, HIPAA compliant | Enterprise and multi-location businesses |
+| Upfirst AI | $24.9/ Month | Usage-based | Industry-specific training, multilingual, advanced routing, HIPAA compliant | Enterprise and multi-location businesses |

 | Ruby Receptionist | $245/mo (50 calls) | Per-call tiered | Live human receptionists, bilingual (English/Spanish), outbound calling, appointment scheduling, lead qualification, mobile app | Businesses wanting premium human-first reception with AI-assisted tools |

-Our full guide on AI Receptionists for Small Businesses breaks down exactly what features matter, how to handle fluctuating call volume, and which platforms offer the best value based on your team size and service type.
+Need help choosing the best and the cheapest AI receptionist for your small business?
+Our full guide on AI receptionists for small businesses breaks down exactly what features matter, how to handle fluctuating call volume, and which platforms offer the best value based on your team size and service type.

-What these 14 providers reveal about AI receptionist pricing:
+What these 15 providers reveal about AI receptionist pricing:

 | Pricing Insight | What to Know |